In our two Sean Hannity show day 38 Americans held hostage and abandoned by Joe Biden behind enemy lines.

 If you're black, you're a victim.

-I mean, if if I had believed that stuff, I would certainly have never accomplished anything in life.
+I mean, if I had believed that stuff, I would certainly have never accomplished anything in life.

-You know, this is the place that provides the most in the way of opportunities for anyone in the world.
+And besides the fact that it's far from true, you know, this is the place that provides the most in the way of opportunities for anyone in the world.

-And what some people are trying to do is to convince us that we have a rotten system, so that we'll want to change it.
+And what some people are trying to do is to convince us that we have a rotten system so that we'll want to change it, fundamentally, change it to something else.

 That's the reason that so many people are trying to get in here.

-They have at home activities, animated videos, interactive lessons.
+They have at-home activities, animated videos, interactive lessons.

-You can do it anywhere, anytime at your convenience, totally completely free.
+You can do it anywhere, anytime at your convenience, totally, completely free.

 The graphics are very, very high quality.

-And I think people will be incredibly impressed when they see uh the the various lesson plans that we have put out there, which will teach their children why our American flag is important, why we shouldn't integrate it, what what it stands for when people have sacrificed so much so that you could have the freedoms that you have.
+And I think people will be incredibly impressed when they see the various lesson plans that we have put out there, which will teach their children why our American flag is important.

-Um and people, by the way, can get it just in time for the school season to counter the indoctrination.
+And people, by the way, can get it just in time for the school season to counter the indoctrination.

-And about it's only like I think your books start at what, 1295, and it's at little Little Patriots Learning.com.
+And it's only like, I think your books start at, what, $12.95.

-And you know, you asked me to take a look at it, and I did, and I wrote you back, and you actually used the quote which which was intriguing to me, and I'm glad you did, because finally there's a a children's book that celebrates America, and it's an answer to prayers of many parents and grandparents all across the country, and hopefully the first of many.
+And I'm glad you did, because finally there's a children's book that celebrates America, and it's an answer to prayers of many parents and grandparents all across the country, and hopefully the first of many.

-And I try to direct them where there are opportunities such as this, where hey, you can take control of your kids' education, you can work with them, you can fill in the gaps uh from our failing school system.
+And I try to direct them where there are opportunities such as this, where, hey, you can take control of your kids' education.

-and if they could gain control of our media and parse out to the people only what they wanted them to know, and if they could replace God with government in terms of the dependency, and if they could raise the national debt to astronomical levels, which would justify massive taxation and redistribution of wealth, then they would have everybody in exactly the position they wanted them.
+and if they could raise the national debt to astronomical levels, which would justify massive taxation and redistribution of wealth, then they would have everybody in exactly the position they wanted them.

 These are things that are happening right now in our country, and we have got to wake up.

-So, which is a good I want to remind people because uh, you know, you became just you know, an incredible medical professional and doctor and surgeon, and your story was really fascinating to me, and that is that you know, I want you to go back and talk about that that moment of time when your mom took control of your life and said,
+I want to remind people because you became just an incredible medical professional and doctor and surgeon, and your story was really fascinating to me.

-No more, you're not hanging out, you know, with as my mother used to say with the hooligans, you know, she used to use these ridiculous terms to describe my friends.
+You know, she used to use these ridiculous terms to describe my friends.

 That shows you how far back I go.

-I'm like, okay, Ma, leave me alone.
+And I'm like, okay, Ma, leave me alone.

 Don't leave this house.

-I said, You can't stop me, Ma.
+I said, you can't stop me, Ma.

 I was an incorrigible child, Dr. Carson, I will tell you.

-But in the world, I recognize I recognize it.
+I recognize it.

-I was exactly you see the qualities haven't quite evaporated yet.
+You see, the qualities haven't quite evaporated yet.

-I haven't I haven't repented and changed enough.
+I haven't repented and changed enough.

 And she came and imposed that on me and my brother.

-But uh, you know, we had to read those books.
+But, you know, we had to read those books.

-Um I'd like to call and complain about my parents.
+By the way, social services, I'd like to call and complain about my parents.

-They're making me read, they're making me read a book.
+They're making me read a book.

 This is so unfair.

-I feel like I I feel like I've I've been invaded.
+I feel like I've been invaded.

 That's exactly right.